Autumn Budget 2025: What can we expect?

 For those who would have to pay the new tax, they could face significantly higher bills than they currently pay on stamp duty.
 The amount paid would be determined by the value of the property, with the rate set by central government.

 Stamp duty is calculated in bands.
-Currently, first-time buyers pay no stamp duty up to £300,000 and then 5% on the portion between £300,001 and £500,000, with existing buyers paying 2% on the portion from £125,001 to £250,000, and 5% from £250,001 to £925,000.
+Currently, first-time buyers who purchase a property for £500,000 or less pay no stamp duty up to £300,000, and then 5% on the portion between £300,001 and £500,000.
+Non-first-time buyers pay no stamp duty on the first £125,000, 2% on the portion from £125,001 to £250,000, 5% from £250,001 to £925,000, 10% from £925,001 to £1.5 million and 12% on the amount above £1.5 million.
 If you already own a residential property and purchase an additional one, higher SDLT rates apply.

 National Insurance for landlords